-Made with spaghetti squash, Italian sausage, and spaghetti squash, this Spaghetti Squash Casserole is a satisfying, low-carb recipe that you entire family will enjoy--even if they aren't on any special diet.
+Made with spaghetti squash, Italian sausage, and spaghetti sauce, this Spaghetti Squash Casserole is a satisfying, low-carb recipe that your entire family will enjoy--even if they aren't on a low-carb diet.

 I have always loved spaghetti squash.
 As a child, I remember eating it as a side dish slathered in butter and salt, and pepper.